Data Append Deliverables when input file included Address and/or ZIP11

 -

-Column 3 onwards contains the attribute key.
+Column 3 onwards contains the survey value keys.

 -